 I still have a colourful and pretty Vim interface (using https://github.com/chriskempson/base16-vim and https://github.com/vim-airline/vim-airline) it’s only the syntax that is disabled.

 If you want to get rid of all colour, you can tell Vim your terminal doesn’t support it:

 and disabling syntax highlighting is a simple as:

-I think anyone reading this should try disabling syntax highlighting.
-It does take a little while to adjust but when you do, as I have done, you no longer even think about it.
+I think anyone reading this should try disabling it.
+It of course takes a little while to adjust but when you do, you kind of forget about it.

-One of the reasons for this post is to say that this was clearly seen as a viable use case in Vim (potentially tied to the fact that it can run out of a terminal, I don’t know), but in all other text editors where I have tried to do this there wasn’t an option and it took some work or a workaround.
-The last time I checked (2018 or earlier) for Atom, Visual Studio Code and Sublime Text you had to either have a syntax highlighting definition where all colours are set the same or force the filetype to be plain text.
-Which is a shame, I think it is so worthwhile to try this, and for me personally works really well.
+This was clearly seen as a viable use case in Vim (although maybe there were other historical reasons for this), but in all other text editors where I have tried to do this there wasn’t an option and it took a workaround.
+The last time I checked (2018 or earlier) for Atom, Visual Studio Code and Sublime Text you either had to have a syntax definition where all colours are set the same or override the filetype to plain text.
+I think this is a shame, as it is worthwhile to to at least try this; personally for me, it works really well.

-As an example, Perl has been called a write-only language but I think
+1 As an example, Perl has been called a write-only language but I think

 $_ actually make the code clearer and more readable.